 RBAC FC was a football club which was originally based in Bangkok, Thailand, before moving to Ratchaburi and finishing their days in 2016 as Ratchaburi Mitr Phol RBAC FC.
 Like many clubs in the country, and particularly in the capital, their history was rather complicated.

-The club were formed in 1998, but their origins came from the Stock Exchange of Thailand (SET FC), who were a founder member of the Thai Premier League in 1996.
-They soon hit financial hardships, despite finishing runners-up in the league, and were taken over by Bangkok Metropolitan Administration FC.
+The club, formed as Stock Exchange of Thailand (SET FC), were a founder member of the Thai Premier League in 1996.
+They soon hit financial hardships, despite finishing runners-up in the league.
+They were then taken over by Bangkok Metropolitan Administration FC.

 By the start of 2001, the club had changed its title to become Rattana Bundit FC to give representation to the university of the same name and move into the RBAC Stadium, while the old club badge was retained.
-At the end of the 2001-02 season, the club finished bottom of the table, so they were relegated to the newly formed Division One.
+The move hardly brought luck, as the team was soon relegated to the newly formed Division One.

-They remained at that level for several seasons, until in 2010 they retained their status by the skin of their teeth.
+Remaining at that level for several seasons, they then narrowly retained their status.
 The league was to be extended, and a third regional tier was added.
 RBAC Mittraphrap, as they were called, won their playoff game against Rayong FC to ensure their survival.

-The club was often referred to as R-BEC to acknowledge the fact.
 Several under-19 internationals were sent to the RBAC Stadium to learn their trade.
-Yorkshireman Andrew Ord was originally sent to coach the side, but after he got excellent results, he was swapped with BEC Tero Sasana first-team coach Payong Khunnaen, who had underachieved with the senior side.
+Yorkshireman Andrew Ord coached the side, progressing and then swapping roles with BEC Tero Sasana first-team coach Payong Khunnaen.

-The club was rechristened as Ratchaburi Mitr Phol RBAC FC in 2015, finishing second bottom of the Bangkok Metropolitan Region of the Regional League before withdrawing before the start of the 2016 campaign.
+After finishing second bottom of the Bangkok Metropolitan Region of the Regional League, the club withdrew from the competition before the start of the 2016 campaign.

 My visits